 - The House of Marco Polo.
 As with many other historical personalities, it is unknown if this specific building was at some point home to the celebrated explorer.
 Still, wandering around this exhibition, one can have an idea of the measures and constructions used once to live on Korcula island.
 There is also a great lookout point upstairs.

-- The terraces and restaurants of the town of Korčula.
+- The town of Korčula Croatia restaurants and terraces.
 Indeed where you will find most of the visitors, especially if you are visiting in Summer as the temperatures can get really high during the day.
 Do not leave without trying the local specialties and dishes where the wine and olive oil – as in the rest of the island – shine on its own.

 2. There is no shortage of organic products on Korčula island